sorgerlab/indra/README.md

 INDRA
 =====
-INDRA (Integrated Dynamical Reasoning Assembler) generates executable models of pathway dynamics from natural language (using the TRIPS parser), BioPAX and BEL sources (including the PathwayCommons database and NDEx).
+INDRA (Integrated Dynamical Reasoning Assembler) generates executable models of pathway dynamics from natural language (using the TRIPS and REACH parsers), BioPAX and BEL sources (including the PathwayCommons database and NDEx).

 Installing INDRA
 ----------------